Finding documents

 The local merge strategy retains changes made locally to the document and updates other fields from the database.

-BE CAREFUL: it may raise an ApplyChangesException
+BE CAREFUL: it may raise an ApplyChangesException in case of a merging conflict.

 from beanie import MergeStrategy